MohamedSalman99/ISEA-BRIDGING-MODULE/README.md

 **What I learned:**
 I learned how `cron` can be used to schedule recurring administrative tasks on a Linux server.
 This allows routine tasks such as backups to run automatically without requiring manual execution.

+## Session 4a – Additional Server Service

+### MariaDB Database Server

+I installed MariaDB as an additional server service on the Ubuntu EC2 instance.
+I enabled and started the MariaDB service using `systemctl` and then checked its status to confirm that the database server was active and running.

+**What I learned:**
+I learned how to install and manage a database server as a Linux service.
+I also used `systemctl` to enable MariaDB to start automatically and to verify that the service was running successfully.